gray rectangle with angle

 Learn More

-Being aware of owner-operator tax deductions, combined with good planning and recordkeeping throughout the year, helps you avoid unexpected surprises during tax season.
+Being aware of owner-operator tax deductions, combined with good planning and recordkeeping throughout the year, helps you steer clear of any surprises during tax season.
+In this guide, we’ll cover estimated tax payments, tracking business expenses, and how to take full advantage of available write-offs as a self-employed owner-operator.

 Note: This article is for general purposes only and is not a comprehensive guide on tax deductions.
 Refer to IRS regulations and consult a tax professional for official tax guidelines.

-Types of Taxes for Owner-Operators
+Types of taxes for owner-operators

 Self-employment taxes